AM311/Cybersecurity_Report/home.md

  3. **List accounts which do not require Kerberos pre-authentication**:
 As first attempt, we ask the DomainController the list of all accounts that can authenticate via Kerberos without pre-authentication: hopefully, we will find a `DomainAdmins` account.

-	For doing this, we run a LDAP query to the DC from our legitimate account, using the following command:
+	For doing this, we run a predefined LDAP query to the DC from our legitimate account, using the following command:

     `impacket-GetNPUsers -dc-ip 10.0.2.200 cybersec.units.it/DomainUser:User00!`